The hierarchy of Signals starts with three basic types: Numeric, Message, and Event. These are described below:

 There are two types of image Signals: MxV Image Signals and NI Vision Image Signals:

 •MxV Image Signals are used for color or black and white images in native MxVDev format.
-In MxTransIt, you can identify MxV Image ports a Display String port property of Image.
+In MxTransIt, MxV Image ports have a Display String port property of Image.

 Properties of an MxV Image port

 •NI Vision Image Signals (also called SourceImage Signals) are special Signals used to connect Image Recognition Transforms.
 They cannot be imported into MxVDev or used in TestCases.
 The images are a proprietary National Instruments format.
-In MxTransIt, you can identify MxV Image ports a Display String port property of Vision Image.
+In MxTransIt, NI Vision Image ports have a Display String port property of Vision Image.

 Properties of an NI Vision Image port